Protecting Yourself on Social Networks - How to Use Social Media Monitoring

-Social media networks have become the ultimate space for online connection nowadays.
+Social media networks have become the ultimate space for online connections nowadays.
 As different networks continue to pop up and present opportunities to share personal information, users need to err on the side of caution.
-More ways to connect means more opportunity for online threats like identity theft, cyberbullying and reputation defamation.
+More ways to connect means more opportunities for online threats like identity theft, cyberbullying, and reputation defamation.

 IDShield monitors your social media content feeds for reputation and privacy risks.
 You can set up monitoring for select accounts and receive alerts for posts, image captions, and comments.
 You can customize the monitoring settings for your needs.

 Privacy risk notifications will alert you to exposure of personally identifying information such as an address, date of birth, or Social Security number.
 Reputation risk notifications will alert you to foul language, drug references, or alcohol references.
 You can manage the sensitivity of these notifications and monitor for specific types of alerts.

 Screen for Cybercriminal Activity